-Landlord insurance, we’ve written before about how important it is and what it covers.
+Landlord insurance.
 Every responsible landlord has it.
 But, it can be costly.
 In fact, landlord insurance costs around 25% more than a comparable homeowner’s insurance policy.

 Is there any way to save a little?
 Dig in on some ideas that might put a few dollars back in your pocket.

 It can be a buyer beware world out there, and if you’re not shopping around and comparing quotes, you might be paying too much money.
 Policies can vary in price from insurer to insurer.
 So, even if you’ve been with your insurance company for years, don’t think that they will automatically provide a loyalty discount or actively work to bring the price down.
 You need to do some footwork as well.
 If you find a lower price, call your agent and see what they can do.
 That’s just being a smart consumer.